-1) In a right triangle the two shorter sides next to the right angle are called the legs.
+- 1) In a right triangle the two shorter sides next to the right angle are called the legs.
 The longest side, opposite the right angle, is called the hypotenuse.
-Draw a right triangle with legs of 8 cm and 15 cm.
+Draw a very neat right triangle with legs of 8 cm and 15 cm.
 Do the numbers 8 and 15 help you predict how long the hypotenuse is?
 Measure it!
+Now draw one with legs 3 inches and 4 inches.
+How long will its hypotenuse be?
 Now draw two more right triangles.
 Measure the legs.
 Can you predict how long the hypotenuse is in each triangle?
 Do the measurements.

-2) The Pythagorean Theorem is a "secret formula" that connects the lengths of the sides in a right triangle.
+Label the sides of your triangles. - 2) The Pythagorean Theorem is a "secret formula" that connects the lengths of the sides in a right triangle.
 Find out what that secret formula is, and write it down in your own words!
-Give an example to explain it!

-3) Write down the first twenty square numbers.
+Give an example to explain it! - 3) Write down the first twenty square numbers.
 See how often you can find two square numbers that add up to a square number.
 Write them down.
 Write down the square roots too.
 For example, you might write: